Toxocious/toxocious.github.io/README.md

 Currently, this file supports six key value pairs, which should be updated to use your specific information.

 For any social links (git, linked_in, email, etc.), if you would like to omit the applicable buttons and links from your site, simply provide an empty string ('', quotes with nothing inside) and they will not be rendered to the page.

+**NOTE:: Your summary on the home page has to manually be edited in the `./src/pages/home/home.tsx` file.**

 **Example Configuration**
 ```ts